Emberley/ML-AI-Research_Portfolio/coursework-projects/reinforcement-learning/README.md

 7. Update Q-values through temporal difference learning
 8. Evaluate learned scheduling policy over multiple episodes

-## Technologies
-- Python
-- Q-Learning
-- Markov Decision Processes (MDP)
-- NumPy
-- Jupyter Notebook
-- Data Visualization

 ## Results
 The Q-learning agent successfully learned an optimal battery scheduling strategy over multiple training episodes.

-Key findings include:

-- Optimal hyperparameters were identified as **learning rate α = 0.05** and **exploration rate ε = 0.05**
+- Optimal hyperparameters were identified as learning rate α = 0.05 and exploration rate ε = 0.05
+- After approximately 10,000 episodes, the algorithm converged to a stable optimal policy
-- The agent learned to **charge the battery during periods of renewable energy availability**
+- The agent learned to charge the battery during periods of renewable energy availability
-- The agent **discharged energy during peak consumer demand periods**
+- The agent discharged energy during peak consumer demand periods
-- The learned policy maintained a **healthy battery state of charge above 50%**, preventing over-discharge
-- After approximately **10,000 episodes**, the algorithm converged to a stable optimal policy

 The results demonstrate that even a tabular Q-learning approach can effectively learn energy scheduling strategies for battery storage systems in microgrid environments.